 Fitness body types

 Maybe you don’t want to take a fitness DNA analysis quite yet, but you’re still interested in exploring the concept.
 In the meantime, you can look into your body type: a predetermined model that can help you understand how lean you are, or how easy it is for your body to store fat.
 No one knows you better than you know yourself, and if you know your body, you probably have a good enough understanding of it to self-assess which category you fall under.
 From there, you can look into diet and exercise tips for that specific body type and apply them to yourself.
-If you notice a drastically positive difference, it might be worth it to fully look into fitness genes testing.
+If you notice a drastically positive difference, it might be worth it to fully look into fitness genes analysis.

 An ectomorph body is lean, slender, and tends to have less muscle and body fat (think: fashion models, ballerinas, etc.).
 This person might find it challenging to gain weight, whether it be fat or muscle, and have to try really hard in order to do so.